Natural Steps, Arkansas: State park

-The Pinnacle Mountain State Park was established as a state park in 1973.
+Pinnacle Mountain State Park was established as a state park in 1973.
 "The Fulk family, who owned the largest tract, including Pinnacle Mountain, also supported the plan to establish it as a state park."
-It is located just south of Natural Steps on Arkansas Highway 300 and is heavily visited by climbers, hikers, and picnickers.
+It is located just south of Natural Steps on Arkansas Highway 300 and is popular with climbers, hikers, and picnickers.
 "The primary natural feature of the 2000 acre park is Pinnacle Mountain, elevation 1011 ft, which rises steeply above the Arkansas River Valley, at an elevation of 300 ft."
-The mountain is on the northeast corner of the Ouachita Mountains.
+The mountain is in the northeast corner of the Ouachita Mountains.

 The cone-shaped peak was first mentioned in the book, A Journal of Travels into the Arkansas Territory During the Year 1819, written by naturalist Thomas Nuttall.
 During the colonial and early American periods, the mountain was known as "Mamelle" mountain.
 "Mamelle" is a name commonly applied in the French-speaking parts of the world to a breast or any breast-shaped hill.
 Over time, the term "Mamelle" became "Maumelle," which is a name now applied to the Big Maumelle and Little Maumelle rivers, Lake Maumelle, and two different communities in the area.

 Beginning in 1822, the local "Natural Steps" provided a convenient stop for Little Rock visitors to disembark for their hike to the mountain.
 Visitation increased with the construction of the local railroad in the 1890s.
 With common use of the automobile and improved roads in the early 20th century, climbing the pinnacle became even more popular and accessible.

 The park provides environmental protection and conservation for a relatively unspoiled tract of hills, forests, and waterways near a growing metropolitan area.
 It also provides recreational and educational facilities and programs for visitors.
 The park's diverse habitats range from high upland rocky peaks, upland forests, and wetlands and bottomlands along the Big and Little Maumelle rivers.
 The various habitats provide many outdoor recreational and educational opportunities.
 Included in these are canoe and boat tours led by park interpreters.
 Also available are educational tours, self-guided trails, wayside outdoor exhibits, four major vistas, and opportunities for natural solitude.

 Pinnacle Mountain is a day-use-only park with an emphasis on preservation rather than development.
 Gates at Pinnacle Mountain State Park close one hour after sunset.
 Park facilities include picnic sites, two standard pavilions, two launch ramps, eight hiking trails, and two overlooks.
 The park visitor center overlooking the Arkansas River includes exhibits, A/V programs, a meeting room, and gift shop.

 The eight hiking trails range from the easy one-half-mile paved Kingfisher trail to the two-mile Rocky Valley trail.
 The Ouachita National Recreation Trail begins at the visitor center and proceeds 223 miles through the Ouachita Mountains, ending at Talimena State Park in southeastern Oklahoma.
 The first three miles are within the park.